 Can a school make a pregnant or parenting student take different classes, or quit activities?

-Students who are pregnant, or who have become parents before turning 18, may wonder if their school make them take different classes, or make them quit extracurricular activities or sports.
+Pregnant students or students who have become parents before turning 18 may wonder if their school makes them take different classes or quit extracurricular activities or sports.

-While a school district can provide students like you with special programs or classes, these classes and programs must be similar to the other classes offered to all students, and your decision to attend a special program or class must be completely voluntary.
+While a school district can provide students like you with special programs or classes, these classes and programs must be similar to the other courses offered to all students.
+Your decision to attend a special program or class must be entirely voluntary.

 Can my school make me get a doctor’s note for participating in activities if I'm pregnant?